 ACL Injury Prevention Program

-- Athletes between the ages of 12 and 50 who are currently healthy and want to increase performance
+- Healthy athletes between the ages of 12 and 50 who want to increase performance.

 - Core strength

 At the end of weeks 3, 6, and 9, we will screen you again in a fatigued state and compare the data to prior screenings.

 We'll also include you in our research that studies the incidence of ACL tears after completing the program.
 We will follow up with you after the season of your main sport and again at one year after program completion.

 How the ACL Injury Prevention Program Can Help You

 Backed by evidence-based methods, this program will help you improve your athletic performance by focusing on:

 Studies show that following ACL reconstruction surgery: